durrantlab/deepfrag2/README.md

 ## Installation

 For detailed instructions on setting up the Conda environment and configuring the project, please see the **[Installation Guide](./INSTALL_NOTES.md)**.
+We provide two Conda environments:

+* **GPU Environment**: Required for training new models.
+* **CPU-Only Environment**: A lightweight option that is easy to install (no CUDA required) and very fast for running inference with pre-trained models.
+For most users who wish only to use DeepFrag2, this is the preferred option.

 ## Usage